brumar/WPsolving/README.md

 Few Ipython notebooks (files with ipynb extension) are available at the root of this project.
 They illustrate how to use the library that has been built.
 A more massive file, main.py, can serve the same purpose as it is the script used to validate the models on the problems considerered.

 # Statistical Analysis
 Here again, notebooks play an important role.
 Knitr has been used to compare predictions of the models and generate nice html output.
-In order to let the user browse the huge file created, I insered some css/javascript in order to get a dynamic Table Of Content as a sidebar.
+Files are stored in R_Analysis subfolder.
+In order to let the user browse the huge file created, I inserted some css/javascript in order to get a dynamic Table Of Content as a sidebar.
+To visualize it, please use the tool htmlpreview.github.io.
 The statistical Analysis has some subtleties as a stratified permutation test has been used and a specific methodology used to compare models is set up.
 Interesting results has been drawn frome these analysis.
+Both models (keyword strategy and reinterpretations) seems to account for an important part of errors, but some questions remains.

 # Important note
 Please note I do not own the dataset used to evaluate the relevancy of the predictions of these models.